timhtheos/timothy/_posts/others/2017-06-18-new-life-chapter.md

 ---
 layout: post
-title:  New domain name, new life
+title:  New life's chapter
-date:   3017-06-18
+date:   2017-06-18
 categories:
-  - misc
+  - Personal
-  - domain name
+tags:
-  - dot life
+  - resignation
-permalink: article/new-domain-name-new-life
+permalink: article/new-life-chapter
 teaser: >
   Today, being Sunday, will make the effectivity of my resignation, as part of the last week.